-In millions nber 31, 020 Decem 20 Percent Change Assets: Insurance loss recoverable Reinsurance recoverable on paid and unpaid losses (1) \$ 457 5 \$ 783 5 -42% -% Liabilities: Loss and LAE reserves Net reserve (salvage) \$ 521 59 \$ 469 (319) 11% -118%
+In millions mber 31, 021 mber 31, 2020 Percent Change

+Assets:

+Insurance loss recoverable \$ 242 \$ 457 -47%

+Reinsurance recoverable on paid and unpaid losses(1) 5 5 0%

+Liabilities:

+Loss and LAE reserves 469 521 -10%

+Net reserve (salvage) \$ 222 \$ 59 n/m

-(1)-Reported within "Other assets" on our consolidated balance sheets.
+^{(1)-}Reported within "Other assets" on our consolidated balance sheets.

-Insurance loss recoverable primarily relates to reimbursement rights arising from the payment of claims on MBIA Corp.'s policies insuring certain CDOs.
+The insurance loss recoverable primarily relates to reimbursement rights arising from the payment of claims on MBIA Corp.'s policies insuring certain CDOs and RMBS.
 Such payments also entitle MBIA Corp. to exercise certain rights and remedies to seek recovery of its reimbursement entitlements.
+The decrease in the insurance loss recoverable from 2020 is primarily due to a decline in expected salvage collections on insured CDOs as well as the collection of salvage related to certain CDO transactions and the collection of excess spread related to the termination of certain second-lien RMBS trusts.

-Refer to "Note 1: Business Developments and Risks and Uncertainties" in the Notes to Consolidated Financial Statements for additional information regarding our estimates of recoveries.
+Refer to "Note 1: Business Developments and Risks and Uncertainties" in the Notes to Consolidated Financial Statements for information regarding risks and uncertainties related to future collections of estimated recoveries.
 Refer to "Note 6: Loss and Loss Adjustment Expense Reserves" in the Notes to Consolidated Financial Statements for additional information about our loss reserving policy, loss reserves and recoverables.

-POLICY ACQUISITION COSTS AND OPERATING EXPENSES International and structured finance insurance segment expenses for the years ended December 31, 2020, 2019 and 2018 are presented in the following table:
+POLICY ACQUISITION COSTS AND OPERATING EXPENSES International and structured finance insurance segment expenses for the years ended December 31, 2021, 2020 and 2019 are presented in the following table:

-ars End cember Percent Change In millions 2020 2019 2018 2020 vs. 2019 2019 vs. 2018 Gross expenses \$28 \$26 \$22 8% 18% Amortization of deferred acquisition costs \$16 \$21 \$31 -24% -32% Operating 27 26 21 4% 24% Total insurance expenses \$43 \$47 \$52 -9% -10%
+Ye ars Er nded Dece Percent Change In millions 2021 2 020 2019 2021 vs. 2020 2020 vs. 2019 Gross expenses \$ \$ 25 25 28 \$ 26 -11% 8% Amortization of deferred acquisition costs \$ 13 \$ 16 \$ 21 -19% -24% Operating 24 27 26 -11% 4% Total insurance expenses \$ 37 \$ 43 \$ 47 -14% -9%

 Gross expenses represent total insurance expenses before the deferral of any policy acquisition costs.
-We did not defer a material amount of policy acquisition costs during 2020 or 2019.
+We did not defer a material amount of policy acquisition costs during 2021 or 2020 as no new business was written.
 Policy acquisition costs in these periods were primarily related to ceding commissions and premium taxes on installment policies written in prior periods.